ohjay73/Synology-Nightscout-compose-/README.md

 In this case we are using /volume1/docker/Mongo/nightscout-mongodb.
 This folder path must be created in advance either by file station or if you prefer to create it all by command line.

+You'll also need to create volume1/docker/cloudflare for the DDNS later

+volume1 will only show up when logging into the nas via commandline.
+In filestation you will create your directory structure under the docker top level.

 Docker compose YAML
 This YAML will create 3 containers;
 Mongodb